2023 Best Value Clinical/Medical Laboratory Science Bachelor's Degree Schools

 National University excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.

-Pontifical Catholic University of Puerto Rico - Ponce did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #13 on the list.
-Pontifical Catholic University of Puerto Rico - Ponce is a medium-sized private not-for-profit school located in the midsize city of Ponce.
+Pontifical Catholic University of Puerto Rico - Ponce landed the #13 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
+Pontifical Catholic University of Puerto Rico - Ponce is a medium-sized private not-for-profit school located in the city of Ponce.

-The average tuition and fees for an out-of-state undergraduate student at Pontifical Catholic University of Puerto Rico - Ponce are $5,545 a year.
+Out-of-state tuition fees for undergraduate students at Pontifical Catholic University of Puerto Rico - Ponce are $5,545 per year.

-Out-of-state tuition fees for undergraduate students at WSU are $16,644 per year.
+The average tuition and fees for an out-of-state undergraduate student at WSU are $16,644 a year.
 While working on their Bachelor's Degree, clinical laboratory science majors at WSU accumulate an average of around $28,586 in student debt.

 The average tuition and fees for an out-of-state undergraduate student at Santa Fe College are $9,189 a year.
 On average, clinical laboratory science graduates from Santa Fe College take out $28,687 in student loans while working on their Bachelor's Degree.

-Ferris State University came in at #18 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
+Ferris State University ranked #18 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
 Ferris is a large public school located in the town of Big Rapids.

 Out-of-state tuition fees for undergraduate students at Ferris are $13,188 per year.
 After completing their Bachelor's Degree, clinical laboratory science graduates from Ferris carry an average student debtload of $30,547.

-University of Wisconsin - La Crosse came in at #19 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
-UW - La Crosse is a large public school located in the city of La Crosse.
+University of Wisconsin - La Crosse landed the #19 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
+UW - La Crosse is a fairly large public school located in the small city of La Crosse.

 The average tuition and fees for an out-of-state undergraduate student at UW - La Crosse are $18,014 a year.